w9cf/cwsim/README.md

 # CW Simulator

-This is the source repository for CW Simulator, a CW contest simulator written in python, based on and mostly a clone of Morse Runner by Alex, VE3NEA.
+This is the source repository for a CW contest simulator written in python, based on and mostly a clone of Morse Runner by Alex, VE3NEA.
 The [Morse Runner source](https://github.com/VE3NEA/MorseRunner) is distributed  under the [Mozilla Public
 License, v.
 2.0.](http://mozilla.org/MPL/2.0/).
-No Morse Runner code is used directly, but most algorithms are identical, and often functions are direct translations of the Delphi code into python.
-I used the GNU GPL version of Qt for the GUI code, so this code is licensed under
-[GNU GPL version
+No Morse Runner code is used directly, but most algorithms are identical, and often functions are straightforward translations of the Morse Runner Delphi code into python.
+I used the GNU GPL version of Qt for my GUI code, so the cwsim code is licensed under [GNU GPL version 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).